Quantitative stability for the complex Monge-Ampere equations: Stability estimates for varied singularity type and cohomology class

 We obtain

 The proof is completed. \end{proof}

 \begin{remark} We explain how to prove Proposition \ref{cor-DDLcomplete} using either Theorem \ref{main2} or \ref{main3} (in place of Proposition \ref{cormodel}).
-This is almost identical to the proof of Proposition \ref{cor-DDLcomplete} presented above: the new arguments are only required to show that there is a subsequence of $(u_j)_j$ which is convergent in capacity.
+This is almost identical to the proof of Proposition \ref{cor-DDLcomplete} presented above: the new point is to show that there is a subsequence of $(u_j)_j$ which is convergent in capacity.
 To this end, we can assume $u_j$'s are model as we did in the above proof of Proposition \ref{cor-DDLcomplete}.
 Next we extract a subsequence $(u_{j_s})_{s}$ of $(u_j)_j$ such that $u_{j_s}$ converges to some $u$ in $L^1$, and $\theta_{u_{j_s}}^n$ is convergent.
 Now applying either Theorem \ref{main2} or \ref{main3} (thanks to (\ref{ine-chantrencuamodelmeasure})), one sees that the sequence $(u_{j_s})_s$ is convergent in capacity.
 Consequently $u_{j_s} \to u$ in capacity (see, e.g., \cite[Lemma 2.2]{DinhMarinescuVu}). \end{remark}

 \Addresses